mattboldt/typed.js/README.md

 ### CSS

-CSS animations are build upon initialzation in JavaScript.
+CSS animations are built upon initialzation in JavaScript.
 But, you can customize them at your will!
 These classes are:
 ```css
 /* Cursor */
 .typed-cursor {}